 - Create customized rules between features using written code.

-This example shows how you can use subtypes to subcategorize your layers, and apply behavior to those subtypes.
+This example shows how you can use subtypes to subcategorize layers, and apply behavior to those subtypes.